 • Future projections—what’s next for sociability?

-FOUR AUTHORS DISCUSS THEIR SEMINAL WORKS ON HOW AND WHY PEOPLE SOCIALIZE
+FOUR AUTHORS DISCUSS THEIR SEMINAL WORKS ON HOW & WHY PEOPLE SOCIALIZE

 JAMIN CREED ROWAN

 Truly sociable cities, Rowan argues, facilitate “fellow-feeling”—fellowship based on shared experiences.
 Urban environments